jrihon/thesis/chapters/00_chapter/00_section_03.typ

 //
 === Quantum Mechanics
-// Discuss some formal objects and notations for people to understand and interpret concepts in QM The field of QM studies the principle that every particle, like electrons, holds a _quantized_ amount of energy.
+// Discuss some formal objects and notations for people to understand and interpret concepts in QM The field of QM studies the principle that every particle, such as an electron, holds a _quantized_ amount of energy.
 The goal is to be describe the total energy of a system, meaning a collection of atoms and molecules, by the energy of all the individual particles that make up the system.

 ==== The Schrödinger equation
 //The Schrödinger equation forms the foundation of all of compchem